ntoll/ntoll.github.io/posts/on_being_together.md

 of "something".
 For the past 12 years or so, this "something" was the Python programming community.

-There are two common contrasting ways of describing "community": top-down (meaning the community is managed) and bottom-up (where the community emerges through participation).
+In my experience, there are two common contrasting ways folks describe or think about the notion of "community": top-down (meaning the community is managed) and bottom-up (where the community emerges through participation).

 I've always been reticent about top-down bureaucratic, formal and hierarchical notions of community.
 Often they are well meaning yet ineffectual (or sometimes even damaging) self defeating processes.
-They can also easily turn into toxic dumpster fires full of malice (politics and power plays being well known examples).
-Finally, they tend to gain a momentum that makes it easy to squash rather than cherish individuals and creative innovation.
+They can also easily turn into toxic dumpster fires full of malice (politics and power plays being well known examples of contributing factors to such a sorry state of affairs).
+Finally, they tend to gain a momentum that makes it easy to squash and ignore rather than cherish and nourish individuals and creative innovation.
 While my experience of the "formal" Python community has mostly been extraordinarily positive, there has been enough not-so-good-stuff that I've chosen to step away.
 I can only but wish the Python community well, but it's a ship in which I